HTBox/allReady/docs/user_documentation/MessageVolunteers.md

 ## <a name='User_Walkthrough'></a> User Walkthrough

-First, user will sign in to the allReady application with an administrator account.
+First, a user has to sign into the allReady application with an administrator account.
 Within Admin options, the user will select Campaigns.

 ![](images/AdminCampaignDropdown.PNG?raw=true)